Find out which UK Trade Tariff codes to use for toys, games and sport equipment.

 - boxing or wrestling rings

-A vibrating platform would be excluded from this heading.
-This would be considered proper to 8497 as per Commission Regulation (EU) No 315/2011.
+A vibrating platform would not be included in this heading.
+This would be considered proper to 8497 as in Commission Regulation (EU) No 315/2011.

 General sports equipment